The wellness trend from Japan: forest bathing - NIKIN EU

 How to meditate in the forest

-However, you do not necessarily need guidance to immerse yourself in the forest.
-For the time being, it is enough to look for a quiet place, to dwell consciously in the forest and allow yourself to perceive your surroundings, to allow all impressions to affect your senses without restraint.
+However, you don't necessarily need guidance to immerse yourself in the forest.
+For now, it is enough to find a quiet place, consciously linger in the forest and allow yourself to become fully aware of your surroundings, letting your senses take in all the impressions.
 After a short time, everyday thoughts and stress will fade into the background and the forest can unfold its healing, calming effect.
-Just try it out the next time you are in the forest.
+Just give it a try the next time you're in the forest.

 Back to the blog